valeriansaliou/node-sales-tax/README.md

 ## I bill from the EU, but sales tax is still being returned for non-EU countries!

-As international tax rules can be **very complex** depending on your business legal structure (eg. if you run a nexus in an US state, you may owe sales tax to this US state, even if you charge from the UK); `sales-tax` does not void returned tax rate for `international` countries.
+As international tax rules can be **very complex** depending on your business legal structure (eg. if you run a nexus in an US state, you may owe sales tax to this US state, even if you charge from the UK); `sales-tax` does not void returned tax rate for `worldwide` countries.

-Thus, when the country is `international` relative to your billing origin country, you need to handle things your own way.
+Thus, when the country is `worldwide` relative to your billing origin country, you need to handle things your own way.

-To make things easier for you, `sales-tax` returns an `area` parameter in the `SalesTax.getSalesTax`, that is either `international`, `regional` or `national` (this depends on your configured origin country).
+To make things easier for you, `sales-tax` returns an `area` parameter in the `SalesTax.getSalesTax`, that is either `worldwide`, `regional` or `national` (this depends on your configured origin country).
 For `regional` and `national` areas, you can trust the returned rate.
-However, you may need to override all `international` area rates and void them all to zero; for instance if you charge from France to the United States, and you know that you do not owe sales tax in the US as you do not run a nexus company in the US.
+However, you may need to override all `worldwide` area rates and void them all to zero; for instance if you charge from France to the United States, and you know that you do not owe sales tax in the US as you do not run a nexus company in the US.

 ## How are tax numbers validated?